 - Ability to negotiate non-disturbance clauses, common in lease docs, but not MSAs

-- Whether or not you need services like smart-hands services, monitoring, drive and tape swaps, repair management, etc.
+- Whether or not you need services like smart-hands services, monitoring, drive and tape swaps, repair management, etc. (Although you can always contract for those services even if you enter into a wholesale lease.)

 While many new projects meet at least one of the criteria above, we’re still seeing many of those companies assume that they should be only evaluating retail colo.